Welcome to our website

 Further information can be found on the form itself.
 Please carefully read the details on https://dofi.ibz.be/sites/dvzoe/EN/Pages/Travel-to-Belgium.aspx

-If you have any questions regarding the Passenger Locator Form, the COVID-19 test and the quarantine obligation in Belgium, please contact the FPS Public Health on 0800 14 689 or send an e-mail to email@example.com.
+If you have any questions regarding the Passenger Locator Form, the COVID-19 test before travelling and the quarantine obligation in Belgium, please contact the FPS Public Health on 0800 14 689 or send an email to firstname.lastname@example.org.

 With regard to travel requirements to leave the UAE, in particular the need to submit a negative PCR test, please check the relevant UAE regulations and the website of the relevant Airline.

 Please note that the Belgian police will increase its control on the compliance with the information contained in the PLF.